 - Try rental services

-Not only are there rental services for wedding dresses and other special occasion clothing, but there are also brands that rent everyday clothing on a monthly basis.
+Not only are there rental services for wedding dresses and other special occasion clothing, but there are also brands which rent everyday clothing on a monthly basis.

 This is perfect if you like a fresh, stylish wardrobe but don’t want to support fast fashion.